parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/transfer_tokens.md

 - To share your account address with others, tap on the **Copy** icon beside your wallet address.
 - Send it to the sender through a secure text messaging application.
-- The sender should paste your address in the **To Address** field in their Xperience wallet.
+- The sender should paste your address in the **To Address** field in their ParallelChain wallet.

 ### Step 2: Receive Your XPLL Tokens